OuterCelestics/StellarEngine/README.md

 ### Note that no macOS or Linux setup script is currently provided;

-## Thanks to the following contributers
+## Thanks to the following contributors
 [ZaroDev](https://github.com/ZaroDev)